Learning to rope

 We recommend registering early to assure the time slot that you want!

-Terms of payment are $200.00 (US dollars) deposit at the time of registration and balance to be paid at time of check in.(If you are staying multiple weeks that do not run concurrently then the balance of the fee is due at the first week check in for horse camp)
+Terms of payment are $200.00 (US dollars) deposit at the time of registration and balance to be paid at time of check in.(If you are staying multiple weeks that do not run concurrently then the balance of the fee is due at the first week check in for horse camp unless using a payment plan)

 Rates include board and lodging, use of assigned ranch horses and equipment with instruction.
 Personal expenses, health and accident insurance and transportation to and from Meadow Vue Ranch summer camp are not included in this fee.